 My Room at the Caribbean Beach Resort

-The room offered 314 square-feet with a semi-private vanity area and separate tub and toilet area.
-It features two double beds and a pull-out trundle that my boys fight over.
+The room features 314 square-feet with a semi-private vanity area and separate tub and toilet area.
+I found two double beds and a pull-out trundle that my boys fought over.
 The room sleeps five and not much room for a pack-n-play.
-I entered my room from an outdoor corridor it didn’t feature a private balcony or patio.
+Enter the room from an outdoor corridor and Caribbean Beach Resort doesn’t offer a private balcony or patio.

 My Bathroom at the Caribbean Beach Resort

 The bathroom area features louvered doors that extends the island feel and allows for a separate changing area.
 Great for a Mom who wants to dress before the kids wake up.
 Tub and toilet are in a separate room with a standard tub enclosure and decorative shower curtain.